shivamsoni-17/ML/README.md

 Create a classification model to predict whether credit risk is good or bad.

-The above problem is solved using 3 different data Models
+The above problem is solved using 3 different data Models:
 - KNN
 - Logistic Regression
 - SVN